easyreactuse/damned-hook/README.md

 ```

-So we can solve those trouble by use the "use StateRef"
+So we can solve those trouble by use the "useStateRef" hook:

 ```tsx
 import React, { useEffect } from 'react'